Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Introduction

+The problems posed by the adversarial, convex restriction, chance constrained, and robust OPF literatures are related to the problem we pose in this paper, but are fundamentally different.
+Each of the surveyed papers focuses on the following question: given uncertainties in load, how should we set generation dispatch and control policies to find a robust dispatch solution?
+In our paper, we ask the following question: given generation and network constraints, what is the smallest load perturbation that engenders infeasible network operation?

-To formulate and solve the proposed adversarial attack problem, this paper offers the following contributions: \begin{enumerate} \item We apply a parameterized version of Farkas' lemma to a perturbed DC-OPF problem, enabling a direct statement of the nonconvex adversarial attack problem. \item To lower bound its solutions, we formulate a numerical control policy whose optimal solution provides regions of guaranteed DC-OPF solvability. \item Under mild assumptions, we prove that the distance between the adversarial attack (upper bound) and the defending control policy (lower bound) ``squeeze" towards a common global solution with 0 gap.
+Specifically, this paper offers the following contributions: \begin{enumerate} \item We pose a problem new to the study of power system optimization: identify the smallest network perturbation that yields constraint infeasibility. \item We directly state the nonconvex adversarial attack problem by applying a parameterized version of Farkas' lemma to a perturbed DC-OPF problem. \item We establish a lower bound on the smallest attack size by formulating a numerical control policy whose optimal solution provides regions of guaranteed DC-OPF solvability. \item Under certain assumptions, we prove that the distance between the adversarial attack (upper bound) and the defending control policy (lower bound) ``squeeze" towards a common global solution with 0 gap. \end{enumerate}